 The reason you can’t get a guarantee is because you are not paying for a manuscript—you are paying for the time of the ghostwriter.

-In fact, if you ever see a complete money back guarantee from a ghostwriter, it’s probably a sign they’re either very new, or possibly even cheating you.
+In fact, if you ever see complete money-back guarantee from a ghostwriter, it’s probably a sign they’re either very new, or possibly even cheating you.
 No good, established ghostwriter would ever do that.

 I don’t want to make it sound like ghostwriters are out to cheat you.
 That’s not true.
 In fact, most of them are good people who like working on books and want to go a good job.